anderson-aristotle/handlebars-training/README.md

 -   How many times is `book-listing.handlebars` run?
 -   Draw the order in which each separate file is accessed.
 -   Be able to explain in plain english what is happening.
--   What happens if you move the line that defines `showBooksTemplate`?
+-   What happens if you comment out the line that defines `showBooksTemplate`?
 -   Uncomment the line `{{> partial}}` from `book-listing.handlebars`, what does it do?
 -   Experiment with `console.log()` and `debugger` to aid in your understanding.